 When we were members, we went to a couple lectures, did some walking tours, went on a behind-the-scenes tour of the 239th St. rail yard, and did a “Nostalgia Ride” from the museum to Coney Island on one of their vintage subway trains.
 The museum is actually housed in another defunct subway station in Brooklyn, but they still have access to active train lines in order to bring their vintage trains in and out.

-If you want to visit City Hall Station this fall, tickets go on sale August 22nd, so you’ll have to join or renew your Transit Museum membership soon to take advantage of this members-only visit.
-Typically, tickets only go on sale a few times a year (April, August, and December), so if you miss it this fall, you’ll likely need to wait until spring to get another chance to visit.
+If you want to visit City Hall Station, the next batch of tickets go on sale in January 2020, so you’ll have to join or renew your Transit Museum membership soon to take advantage of this members-only visit.
+Typically, tickets only go on sale a few times a year in January, April, and August.

 Truly though, the station is fantastic (and it’s also kinda fun sneaking on and off a subway train between stations), so it’s well worth the cost of the membership and ticket to be able to visit this stunning piece of New York history.